alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

 attempts to enable whiny nils.
 To squash the warning, remove any lines that refer to `config.whiny_nils` in `config/environments/development.rb` and `config/environments/test.rb`.

+### ActiveRecord Session Store

+Storing session data in the database using the ActiveRecord session store has been extracted into a gem.

+Applications often used the ActiveRecord session store when the data being added to the sessions was sensitive (e.g., users should not be able to decode the contents of the session) or unusually large (over 4KB, the maximum size of a cookie).

+To continue using the ActiveRecord session store, bring in the `activerecord-session_store` gem:

+@@@ ruby
+# Gemfile
+gem 'activerecord-session_store',
+  github: 'rails/activerecord-session_store'
+@@@

+Rails 4 introduces [encrypted cookies](#encrypted-cookies) which may be a good alternative in certain use cases where the ActiveRecord session store was the only option before.